Jhgomez/redes2/Commands.md

 7. Repeat step 6 **on router 3**

 #### Example using EIGRP
+I couldn't made setup this topology, so I need to confirm the steps to make it work.
 You can see the topology [here](./Lab/Clase6.pdf).
 Use following commands:

 1. First always activate intervlan `ip routing`